-This Consistency Instruction Manual requires that where applicable (e.g., for "new" PPs) NIAP Interpretations (NIs) and International Interpretations are used in developing PPs.
+This CIM requires that where applicable (e.g., for "new" PPs) NIAP Interpretations (NIs) and International Interpretations are used in developing PPs.
 Practical application of the CC and CEM against different types of security products and systems, as well as within different security environments, results in the need for interpretations of the CC and the CEM, in order to clarify their meaning.

-As the Common Criteria is used by increasing numbers of people, inconsistencies or ambiguities are found in the wording.
-In order to address these concerns, the Common Criteria Interpretations Management Board (CCIMB) was formed.
+As increasing numbers of people use the CC, inconsistencies or ambiguities are found in the wording.
+In order to address these concerns, the CC Interpretations Management Board (CCIMB) was formed.
 Regular meetings of the CCIMB, comprising representatives from the member nations, result in formal Interpretations, which specify textual updates to the CC and CEM.